CLI Reference

 expressions), dimensions, time dimensions, hierarchies.

-wren cube describe order_metrics
+wren cube describe revenue

 wren cube query